 E-mobility has become increasingly technically available in recent years due to factors such as falling battery prices, advances in alternative fuels and technological developments such as electronic motor innovations and improvements in energy density in batteries.
 In addition, e-mobility has received a real surge in popularity due to factors such as a public and governmental desire to reduce greenhouse gas emissions and concerns over oil dependency and potential price rises of oil.

 E-mobility “Also known as”

-What product categories are there within e-mobility?
+What electric mobility vehicles are there within e-mobility?

 - Drones and unmanned aerial vehicles

 - Electric planes (still in the early stages, although light aircraft is an early adopter)

 - Electric vehicles (buses, cars, vans and planes – see the definition below)